robinjoseph1998/coin-App/README.md

 step 2 :

-Add the database name and you postgres password to the dsn string inside the ConnetDB function from utils/db/database.go
+Add the database name and your postgres password to the dsn string inside the ConnectDB function from utils/db/database.go

 # port running on :8000